Changing Landscape with NLCD: Viewer and Dashboard Help

 Layer List

-In the Advanced Viewer, the Layer List is open by default on the right side of the viewer when using a large screen device.
-The Layer List icon (LayersList_WidgetIcon_new) can be selected when using a tablet or mobile device.
+In the Land Cover Viewer, the Layer List is open by default on the right side of the viewer when using a large screen device.
+The Layer List icon (layerslist_widget_icon) can be selected when using a tablet or mobile device.

 Expand as many groups as you like and turn on (checkon) any combination of layers.
-Remember that layers draw in order.
-Layers higher up on the list will draw above and on top of layers below.
-Layers often overlap so may cover each other up.
-If this is the case, use transparency or turn the layer off.
+Remember that layers draw in order - layers higher up on the list will draw on top of layers below.
+Layers often overlap and may cover each other.
+If this is the case, use transparency or turn off the top layer to see the covered layers.

 Reorder Layers

-The Advanced Viewer allows changing the order of layers.
-Locate the 6-dot reposition (reposition) symbol next to a layer.
-The mouse turns to a cross-hair indicating that clicking and dragging the layer will move it to a different spot on the list.
+The Land Cover Viewer allows for the reordering of layers so that datasets lower on the list can be viewed on top of others.
+Locate the 6-dot reposition (reposition) symbol to the left of a layer in the layer list.
+The mouse turns to a cross-hair indicating that clicking and dragging the layer will move it to a different order on the list.
 Layers can also be moved outside of their home group and/or into a different group.

 Optionsoptions_3dots

 TIP!
-The Options menu is not accessible (it is grayed out) if the layer is not visible (be sure the layer AND the group are both checked).
+The Options menu may not be accessible (it is grayed out) if the layer is not visible, or checked on (be sure the layer AND the group are both checked).

 • Zoom to Zoom to

 Zooms to the extent of the data layer.
-Most layers in the Advanced Viewer are statewide.
+Most layers in the Land Cover Viewer cover the full extent of the Long Island Sound Watershed.

 Add the attributes from the layer to the Table.
 The table exists along the bottom of the map window and can be opened and closed with the chevron tab.
 To learn more about tables, visit the Tables section.